Crochet Beautiful Lilac Cardigan with Ribbed Edging

 Hello everyone, I hope you are keeping well and safe this week.
 Today I am bringing to you the Crochet Beautiful Lilac Cardigan with Ribbed Edging.
 It’s a super fun and easy project to make!

-Video Tutorial for The Crochet Beautiful Lilac Cardigan with Ribbed Edging
+Crochet Beautiful Lilac Cardigan with Ribbed Edging: The video

 The Youtube video can be found here: Crochet Lilac Ribbed Cardigan Video Tutorial